datawhores/AHD-Uploader/README.md

 ## [Client]

--- client
+- -- client
     - rtorrent
     - qbit
     - transmission
     - deluge

--- clientpass:For clients that need passwords forauth -- clientuser: For clients that need usernames for auth -- clientlabel: Naming my differ depending on client, this is the label,category,   etc   that your torrent will be added as in the client
+- -- clientpass:For clients that need passwords forauth
+- -- clientuser: For clients that need usernames for auth
+- -- clientlabel: Naming my differ depending on client, this is the label,category,   etc   that your torrent will be added as in the client
--- client:name of client
+- -- client:name of client
--- clienturl: url for the client
+- -- clienturl: url for the client

 ## [AHD Auth]
+ These are all required to upload, autoretrive upload link

-    -- passkey: AHD passkey
+- -- passkey: AHD passkey
-    -- cookies : A Cookie file in .txt format, not json -- uid :your user id, used for getting lastest upload
+- -- cookies : A cookie file in .txt format, not json
+- -- uid :your user id, used for getting lastest upload

 ## [Torrent]

 > These parameters control the final upload.
 Most can be changed after upload. \
-Other then imdb.
+Other then imdb,screenshots.
 They are all optional

-    -- numscreens : optional argument to change how many screens shots, default is 9
+- -- numscreens : optional argument to change how many screens shots, default is 9

-    ***
-    These upcoming parameters should not be changed at the moment in batchmode As they will not reset after the first upload.
+> These upcoming parameters should not be changed at the moment in batchmode
+> As they will not reset after the first upload.
+>

-    --imdb
+> --imdb
-    --mediatype
+> --mediatype
-    --codec
+> --codec
-    --group
+> --group
-    --type
+> --type
-    --userrelease
+> --userrelease
-    --specialedition
+> --specialedition

-    ***

  ## [Programs]
     > These control the patys to the required program.
 Only change if you want to use your own binaries

-    -- wget : optional argument to change path to wget, programs comes with binary -- dottorrent : optional argument to change path to dottorent, programs comes with binary -- oxipng : optional argument to change path to oxipng, programs comes with binary -- mtn : optional argument to change path to mtn, programs comes with binary -- font : optional argument to change the ttf font file.
+- -- wget : optional argument to change path to wget, programs comes with binary
+- -- dottorrent : optional argument to change path to dottorent, programs comes with binary
+- -- oxipng : optional argument to change path to oxipng, programs comes with binary
+- -- mtn : optional argument to change path to mtn, programs comes with binary
+- -- font : optional argument to change the ttf font file.
 Program comes with it own.
 Used for screenshots

 # Examples
     *Anything in brackets is to replace by user value